uselesstechjunks/leetcode/docs/source/python.rst

     modified:   Lib/token.py
     modified:   Parser/token.c

-Let's dig deep into see what changes were made in each of these files and what these files are for.
+Let's dig deep into see what changes were made in each of these files and try to wrap our heads around what these files are for.

 * ``Doc/library/token-list.inc``

-    This creates an entry in Python docs for the new token key and value.
+    This created an entry in the docs for the new token key and value.

     .. collapse:: Expand snippet